Envy-Spite-Team/E-S/README.md

 # Envy & Spite \[re-written\]
-The Offical Envy Level Loader repo.
+The Offical Envy Level Loader repo.<br>
 This is the codebase that is used post 1.7.0
-This was made to make the envy code easier to work with and maintain.
+<br>This was made to make the envy code easier to work with and maintain.
 Be aware not all code was written, that would be a bit mean now wouldn't it.

 Our discord server is [here](https://discord.gg/RY8J67neJ9)